Homepage Icon

 Arizona Estate Planning Drafting Software

 As a community property state, Arizona requires careful attention to asset characterization in estate planning.
 The state's beneficiary deed allows for transfer of real property outside of probate.
-Arizona has no state estate tax and offers summary probate procedures for smaller estates.
+Arizona has no state estate tax and offers small estate affidavit procedures for personal property under $200,000 and real property under $300,000 (ARS 14-3971).

 Quick Facts